chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ![Gate to Atreus' Clouds](docs/images/X4-AsteroidBelt-to-AtreusClouds.png)

+## Useful links

+### EGOSOFT Forum

+There is a topic on the [EGOSOFT forum](https://forum.egosoft.com/viewtopic.php?p=5262362) about the tool.
+You can ask questions, share your thoughts, or provide feedback there.

-## Issues Reporting
+### GitHub Repository Issues Reporting

 Please report any issues or bugs encountered while using the tool.
-You can submit your reports through the [GitHub repository](https://github.com/chemodun/X4-UniverseEditor/issues).
+You can submit your reports through the [GitHub repository Issues](https://github.com/chemodun/X4-UniverseEditor/issues).
 Your contributions help improve the tool for everyone!

-## Additional Links

-There is a topic on the [EGOSOFT forum](https://forum.egosoft.com/viewtopic.php?p=5262362) about the tool.
-You can ask questions, share your thoughts, or provide feedback there.